DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Experiments

-Table~\ref{tab:style-comparison} presents a comparison between our CoAR model and two baselines: B-LoRA~\cite{b-lora} and ZipLoRA (SDXL)~\cite{shah2024ziplora}.
-The results demonstrate that CoAR outperforms B-LoRA across all three evaluation metrics, achieving the highest text-alignment score among all competitors.
-While CoAR trails ZipLoRA slightly in subject alignment (0.604 vs. 0.655), it achieves comparable style preservation (0.594 vs. 0.597), superior text alignment (0.308 vs. 0.272), and does so without requiring any additional training.
+\textbf{Quantitative Results of Style Personalization.} Table~\ref{tab:style-comparison} presents a comparison between our DCoAR model and two baselines: B-LoRA~\cite{b-lora} and ZipLoRA (SDXL)~\cite{shah2024ziplora}.
+The results demonstrate that DCoAR outperforms B-LoRA across all three evaluation metrics, achieving the highest text-alignment score among all competitors.
+While DCoAR trails ZipLoRA slightly in subject alignment (0.604 vs. 0.655), it achieves comparable style preservation (0.605 vs. 0.597), superior text alignment (0.308 vs. 0.272), and does so without requiring any additional training.